 Background to research

-With the largest single grant in Diabetes UK history, researchers led by Professor Mike Lean at the University of Glasgow and Professor Roy Taylor at Newcastle University will compare the long-term health effects of weight management (using a low-calorie diet followed by long-term weight control) with the best Type 2 diabetes care that is currently available.
+Researchers led by Professor Mike Lean at the University of Glasgow and Professor Roy Taylor at Newcastle University will compare a low-calorie diet, alongside weight management support, with the best Type 2 diabetes care that is currently available.

-Some of the participants from Tyneside will also undergo MRI scans at Newcastle University to help the researchers understand in precise detail how significant weight loss can lead to Type 2 diabetes remission.
-In addition, the researchers will survey the opinions of people with Type 2 diabetes and healthcare professionals who take part in the study, to help them identify challenges and work out how a low-calorie diet might be used most effectively in routine GP care.
+Some of the participants will also have scans of the inside of their bodies to help the researchers understand exactly how rapid weight loss can lead to Type 2 diabetes remission.
+The researchers will also look at the opinions of people with Type 2 diabetes and healthcare professionals who take part in the study.
+This will help them identify challenges and work out how this programme might be used most effectively in routine GP care.